brianshumate/vaultron/README.md

 +---------------+   +---------------+   +---------------+
 ```

-Vaultron consists of three Vault server containers, three Consul client containers, and three Consul server containers.
-Vault servers connect directly to the Consul clients, and the Consul clients connect to the Consul server cluster.
+Vaultron consists of 3 Vault server containers, 3 Consul client containers, and 3 Consul server containers.
+Vault servers connect directly to the Consul clients, which in turn connect to the Consul server cluster.

-Note that each Vault instance is available to the local computer, but via published ports scheme only, so the addresses of the Vault servers are:
+Note that each Vault instance is available to the local computer, but via Docker's published ports scheme only, so the addresses of the Vault servers are:

 - localhost:8200
 - localhost:8201
 - localhost:8202

-> NOTE: When you source the `./form` script, it sets `VAULT_ADDR` to `http://localhost:8200` by default.

 ### Changing Vault and Consul Versions